overlay-market/OIPs/notes/note-2.md

 Two issues to address in this note:

-- How much can the value of a Uniswap/SushiSwap sliding window TWAP oracle be manipulated within the oracle's update interval?
+- How much can the value of a Uniswap V2 sliding window TWAP oracle be manipulated within the oracle's update interval?

 - How much capital is needed to profitably attack an Overlay market by manipulating the underlying price feed?